 It’s hard to know exactly how many Canadians are self-employed because more and more of us are every time you check.
-At the end of 2015, 2.76 million Canadians were self-employed—more than 15% of the labour force—according to Statistics Canada.
+At the end of 2017, 2.8 million Canadians were self-employed—nearly 15% of the labour force—according to Statistics Canada.

 As this contingent of the self-employed grows, lenders still haven’t figured out how to make it easier for them to obtain a mortgage (and sometimes the best mortgage rates).
 In fact, it’s become more complicated.
 At the end of 2014, the Office of the Superintendent of Financial Institutions (OSFI)—the country’s banking regulator—introduced Guideline B-21, which requires federally regulated banks to look more closely at self-employed incomes before approving a mortgage application.